Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for

-Here $u_d$ and $\alpha_i, i\in {0,1,...,N}$ are parameters of the policy, $V(x)$ is a given Lyapunov function, and $\delta$ is slack variable used to relax CLF condition.
-In the subsequent, we will refer to all parameters together in a vector $\theta = [u_d,\alpha_0, ...\alpha_N]^T$. \begin{remark} Refer to \cite{agrawal2017discrete},\cite{breeden2021control} for a thorough discussion of discrete time control Lyapunov functions and control barrier functions and their variants.
-We use a simple extension of their work to time varying barrier functions that ensures constraint satisfaction only at sampling times.
-Any other variation with stronger inter-sample guarantees for both CLF ans CBF may be used too. \end{remark} \begin{example} A follower modeled as a unicycle is supposed to follow a leader and maintain it within its FoV.
-The Lyapunov function is defined on desired radial distance only, while 3 barrier functions $h_1,h_2,h_3$ encode minimum distance, maximum distance, and maximum angle w.r.t camera axis constraints.
+\begin{remark} Refer to \cite{agrawal2017discrete},\cite{breeden2021control} for a thorough discussion of discrete time CLF and CBF conditions and their variants.
+We use a simple extension of their work that ensures constraint satisfaction only at sampling times.
+Any other variation with stronger inter-sample guarantees may be used too. \end{remark} \begin{example} A follower modeled as a unicycle is supposed to follow a leader and maintain it within its Field-of-View(FoV).
+The Lyapunov function is defined on desired radial distance only, while three barrier functions $h_1,h_2,h_3$ encode minimum distance, maximum distance, and maximum angle w.r.t camera axis constraints.
 A control policy can be synthesized as \eqn{